 The primary 'root' disk is small (5-30GB) and is not suitable for storing significant data.
 Creating an image of your VM is preserving the computer set-up such as software installation, configurations and profiles.
 Follow this link for "Backing up Data".

-Launching an Instance from a saved Image
+To launching an Instance from a saved Image, follow our tutorial here.

 sudo chown ubuntu /mnt